 Indulge in the unique architectural features and elegant interiors of our Dutch Bungalow, each room thoughtfully designed to reflect its historical significance.
 Whether you’re exploring the nearby historic sites or simply unwinding in our tranquil courtyard, every moment at Dutch Bungalow promises a memorable stay.

-Also read | 7 landmarks to see on the Fort Kochi heritage walk.
+Also, Read | 7 landmarks to see on the Fort Kochi heritage walk

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 - The prices mentioned in the post are valid only at the time of publication.
-Ensure to check the booking websites for up to date information and prices.
+Ensure that you check the booking websites for up-to-date information and prices.

-- Opinions and views expressed solely mine and are unbiased.
+- Opinions and views expressed solely by me are unbiased.
 If the post is a collaboration, then they are specifically mentioned.

-- Ensure to check the relevant websites for up to date information on COVID protocols.
+- Ensure that you check the relevant websites for up-to-date information on COVID protocols.

-- For visas, it is best to see the embassy website for any changing rules.
+- For visas, it is best to see the embassy website for changing rules.